dyne/pangolin/README.md

 ---
 ## 🎮 Quick start

-To start using Pangolin your best move is to run the tests like
+To see Pangolin in action your best move is to run the tests like

 ```bash
 make check